-There are four sections of Kindergarten, averaging 14 students per section, and three sections of students in first through fifth grades, averaging 17-18 students per section.
+Lower School has three sections of students each in second-fifth grades, averaging 17-18 students per section.
 Classes are taught by one lead teacher and one teaching associate.
-The lower school curriculum is organized into units of study that include reading, writing, math, word study, social studies and science.
+The Lower School curriculum is organized into units of study that include reading, writing, math, word study, social studies and science.
 In addition to these core academic subjects, specialists teach science, art, music and movement, physical education, and (in 3rd-5th grade) coding.

 Consistent approaches to teaching and learning in the core academic areas ensure coherence from grade to grade.
-For instance, in English language arts, beginning in Kindergarten and continuing through second grade, we use the Fundations program for reading and spelling that was introduced in K & 1st.
+For instance, in English language arts, beginning in second grade, we use the Fundations program for reading and spelling that was introduced in K & 1st.
 This approach provides teachers with the skills and tools needed to present a structured, sequential and cumulative phonics spelling program.
 Words Their Way is a program introduced in third grade and continued through fifth grade; it offers a developmental curriculum for phonics and spelling instruction, reading fluency and vocabulary development.
-Introduced in Kindergarten and continued through fifth grade, writers workshop is a student centered, research-based approach to teaching writing in which students learn the process of writing about topics of their choosing in a variety of genres.
+Continued through fifth grade, writers workshop is a student centered, research-based approach to teaching writing in which students learn the process of writing about topics of their choosing in a variety of genres.
 Teachers use authentic literature to model great writing, and incorporate significant blocks of independent writing time into the day, during which they have the opportunity to work with students individually.
-Everyday Mathematics is a program we use from Kindergarten through fifth grade that emphasizes the application of math to real-world situations.
+Everyday Mathematics is a program we use from through fifth grade that emphasizes the application of math to real-world situations.
 Numbers, skills and math concepts are linked to situations and contexts relevant to everyday life.
 Through Everyday Mathematics, teachers incorporate mathematics into daily classroom routines and other subject areas.

 The Chinese curriculum follows the standards and guidelines set by the American Council on Teaching of Foreign Languages (ACTFL) for listening, speaking, reading and writing.
 Our Chinese curriculum integrates both content and culture into language development.
-In the lower school, the Writers Workshop program employed in the curriculum in English has been appropriately adapted to the curriculum in Chinese, and this work is being extended into the Chinese literacy curriculum in Pre-K and the middle school.
+In the lower school, the Writers Workshop program employed in the curriculum in English has been appropriately adapted to the curriculum in Chinese, and this work has been extended into the Chinese literacy curriculum in Preschool and the Middle School.

 Oral presentation skills in both Chinese and English are emphasized throughout the lower school.
 Students develop confidence in public speaking through activities in class as well as Chinese and English oral presentations which take place twice a year.
 Our teachers also encourage students to participate in various Chinese speech contests and presentations throughout the Bay Area.